 We have spent probably 30 minutes in the restaurant.
 What is cool about this Oeschinensee restaurant – it belongs now to the 5th generation of one Swiss family.
 Isn’t that cool?
 Traditions.

-I must mention, that especially in summer, there are many great hikes which go up higher than Oeschinensee to those amazing peaks and rocks where you can have a look at the lake from top and the whole valley as well – it is stunning location.
+I must mention, that especially in summer, there are many great hikes which go up higher than Oeschinensee to those amazing peaks and rocks where you can have a look at the lake from the top and the whole valley as well – it is a stunning location.